ArhanUofT/scPipeVis/README.md

 visualizations are required at each step.
 Therefore, this part of the package will facilitate informed decision making for users as they go on to select the best suitable methods and hyper parameters which in turn best suits their own datasets and meets their needs.
+The aim is to reduce the initial decision burden and provide a starting point for further, more specialised analyses.

 ### Limitations of `scPipeVis`